 - Retaining fee – Payable upon instruction prior to the commencement of the search.

 - Success fee – a percentage of the annual rent.
-Payable – Upon signing rental agreement.
+Payable – Upon signing the rental agreement.

 Things to Know as a Renter in London